keithlyang/ProfessionalProfile2/README.md

 Features

--Html: Header with 3 links that will direct the user to About Me, Work or Contacts
+-Header with 5 links that will direct the user to About Me, Work, Contact, Github and/or Resume on page